abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 notion of self, it is an affirmative action we are doing:
 *ahaṅkāra-mamaṅkāra-mānānusayā,* the I-making, my-making, based on the underlying tendency of conceit.
-It is the action of getting ourselves wrapped up in the perceptions of self—and believing in them.
+It is the action of getting ourselves wrapped up in the perceptions of self---and believing in them.

 As we go about our day, we can reflect, investigate, and challenge these assumptions about the self and be willing to work with them over time.